YutingShang/For2Wasm/README.md

 **Building the Project**

 To build the project, run `make` in the root directory.
-This will output the executable to the `build/bin` directory.
+This will output the executable to the `build/bin` directory and run the unit tests.

+If you just want to build the project without running the tests, run `make install`.

 **Cleaning the Project**

 To clean the project, run `make clean` in the root directory.
 This will remove the `build` directory and all its contents.

+To clean the tests, run `make cleantest` in the root directory.
+This will remove the `build/tests` and `build/generated/gtest` directories and all their contents.

 **Using the Build Script**